Page contents

 How is the scheme being funded?

-Funding for the improvement scheme will come from a combination of sources, including government grants, private investments, public-private partnerships and community contributions.
+Funding for the improvement scheme will come from a combination of sources.
+These include government grants, private investments, public-private partnerships and community contributions.

 How was the design agreed?